72 hours in Florence - must sees and hidden gems

 The cradle of Renaissance, Florence is a dream destination for travellers interested in architecture, arts, history, good food and fine wines.
 Some argue that this city is so complex that you may spend all your life trying to know its secrets and still be surprised at every crossroad.
 However, you can decode some of Florence's mysteries in just 72 hours, if you plan your trip ahead.

 A central accommodation will enable you to walk easily between monuments and sense the Florentine atmosphere completely.
-There are a lot of apartments for rent in picturesque buildings and they will make you feel like a native.
+There are a lot of apartments for rent in picturesque buildings, which will make you feel like a native.
 The neighborhood surrounding Basilica di San Lorenzo/Cappelle Medicee is quiet, but close enough to all the attractions.
 You can start your tour from there, after buying a special tourist card that will enable you to enter all the museums without waiting in line.
 The queues are colossal, especially during the weekends, so make sure you save that precious time.

 After visiting Basilica di San Lorenzo, one of Michelangelo’s architectural masterpieces, you may go directly to Santa Maria del Fiore Cathedral and climb the stairs to the Dome.
 Brunelleschi's ingenious wonder attracts millions of tourists every year and although the climbing is toilsome, the view above Florence is breathtaking.
 Then, you can take a walk on Via de' Tornabuoni, where you will find all the great Italian designers' shops and arrive to Ponte Santa Trinita - just pass the bridge and there it is: Gelateria Santa Trinita - for a short and pleasant refreshment.